Who uses food stamps? Millions of children

 Earlier this year, Ryan told NBC News that he thought the War on Poverty had "failed."

-Benefits for children The food stamp program also often comes under fire from critics who say that people collect benefits they don't really need, or use it to buy food that's not healthy.
+The food stamp program also often comes under fire from critics who say that people collect benefits they don't really need, or use it to buy food that's not healthy.

 Experts say that while there are certainly some bad actors, researchers have found that there are substantial benefits, especially for children who need fuel for growing brains and bodies.